LAB02-Research/DeepL-Translator/README.md

 * **Cost management**: tells you how much your text or document will cost in terms of both characters and hard cash.
 Shows the current state of your subscription.

-* **UI**: full fledged interface, built to be easy and intuitive to use with as little clicks/keys as possible.
+* **UI**: full fledged interface, built to be easy and intuitive to use with as little input as possible.
 Resides in the system tray.

 * **Print or save**: print your translations, or store them locally for later reference.

-* **Updater**: contains an automatic updater that'll keep your version up-to-date without any hassle.
+* **Updater**: contains an automatic updater that'll keep your translator up-to-date in the background.

 ----